Josuto/monguito/README.md

 # What is `monguito`?

-`monguito` is a lightweight and type-safe [MongoDB](https://www.mongodb.com/) handling library for [Node.js](https://nodejs.org/) applications that implements both the Abstract [Repository](https://www.martinfowler.com/eaaCatalog/repository.html) and the [Polymorphic](https://www.mongodb.com/developer/products/mongodb/polymorphic-pattern/) patterns.
+`monguito` is a lightweight and type-safe [MongoDB](https://www.mongodb.com/) handling library for [Node.js](https://nodejs.org/) applications that implements both the abstract [repository](https://www.martinfowler.com/eaaCatalog/repository.html) and the [polymorphic](https://www.mongodb.com/developer/products/mongodb/polymorphic-pattern/) patterns.

-It allows you (dear developer) to define any custom MongoDB repository in a fast, easy, and structured manner, releasing you from having to write all the boilerplate code for basic CRUD operations, while enabling you to decouple domain and persistence logic.
+It allows you (dear developer) to define any custom MongoDB repository in a fast, easy, and structured manner, releasing you from having to write all the boilerplate code for basic CRUD operations, and also decoupling your domain layer from the persistence logic.
 Moreover, despite its small size, it includes several optional features such as seamless audit data handling support.

 Last but not least, `monguito` wraps [Mongoose](https://mongoosejs.com/), a very popular and solid MongoDB ODM for Node.js applications. `monguito` enables you to use any Mongoose feature such as [aggregation pipelines](https://mongoosejs.com/docs/api/aggregate.html) or [middleware functions](https://mongoosejs.com/docs/middleware.html).
 Furthermore, it leverages Mongoose [schemas](https://mongoosejs.com/docs/guide.html) to enable developers focus on their own persistance models, leaving everything else to the library.